thezeeshantariq/thezeeshantariq/README.md

 <br>
 <p align="center">
-I'm Software Engineering graduate with 5+ years of experience in web and mobile app development.
-I specialize in Django, Nest.js, Express.js (backend) and React.js, Next.js, Gatsby.js (frontend), along with Android Studio and React Native for mobile development.
-Currently, I hold positions as Senior Full Stack Developer and Chief Technical Officer.
-With strong communication skills, I excel in collaborating with cross-functional teams and simplifying complex technical concepts.
-Beyond work, I'm passionate about exploring emerging technologies, staying updated with industry trends, and undertaking side projects to expand my skillset.
+Software Engineering graduate with 5+ years of experience building scalable, AI-driven web and mobile applications.
+I specialize in JavaScript and Python, using frameworks like Next.js, React.js, NestJS, Django, and ExpressJS.
+I've engineered intelligent systems by integrating OpenAI’s GPT models, RAG pipelines, LangChain, and vector databases like Pinecone and Redis for smart search, recommendations, and dynamic content generation.
+I’ve built custom management platforms with Elasticsearch-powered filtering, chatbot interfaces using GPT-4, and AI-assisted document processing.
+Experienced across PostgreSQL, MongoDB, CosmosDB, Supabase, Firebase, and AWS RDS.
+Currently leading as a Full Stack Developer & CTO, blending AI innovation with real-world business impact.
 </p>

 <br>